localhost

 Hover over the code snippet to see the type definition.

-In the mock browser, click on path highlight in blue to change path to preview a response and
+In the mock browser, click on the path highlighted in blue to change paths and preview the response.

-Elysia can run on browser and the results you see are actually ran using Elysia.
+Elysia can run in the browser, and the results you see are actually executed using Elysia.

-Elysia can outperform most of the web frameworks available today[1], and even match the performance of Golang and Rust framework[2].
+Elysia can outperform most web frameworks available today[1], and even match the performance of Golang and Rust frameworks[2].

 Elysia is designed to help you write less TypeScript.